 The End Result

-When the project is completed, the columns supporting the M Street bridge and I-705 overcrossings will better withstand earthquakes and resist damage.
+The columns supporting the M Street bridge and I-705 overcrossings will better withstand earthquakes and resist damage.
 Trusses, crossbeams and girders also will be better able to resist damage and make for a stronger bridge.
-The bridges will be up to current earthquake standards.
+The bridges have been upgraded to current earthquake standards.

 This will keep traffic flowing on this key route and protect nearby residences, businesses and traffic from damage if the columns were to crumble or fail during or after an earthquake.